pablofs20/UMU-5G-real-time-ddos-detection/README.md

 $ sbt run
 ```

-To launch the ml processor, make sure you have activated the conda enviroment.
+To launch the ML processor, make sure you have activated the conda enviroment.
 Then, run:
 ```
 $ sh runML.sh
 ```